 Tools like Cerebro and Magnet help you find the best keywords for your Amazon listings and sponsored ads.
 But, sometimes, a keyword that works well for a while loses its effectiveness, and other words suddenly become more popular, or you're testing new keywords in a product launch.
 Helium 10's Keyword Tracker allows you to automatically track the popularity of keywords on Amazon.
 Whether you're tracking your own products' keywords or your competitors', this tool lets you keep an eye on which keywords have (or continue to have) the power to increase product visibility and sales.
 This tutorial reviews Keyword Tracker's basic dashboard and its main features.

-1. Sign into Keyword Tracker by clicking on the side bar icon for the tool.
 On the dashboard, in the upper left corner, you'll see how many keyword trackings you have available, along with the number of keywords you can Rocket Boost at any given time.

 Normally, Helium 10's Keyword Tracker collects Amazon data on your keywords every seven days, or once a week.
 The only exception is the keywords’ rank, which is updated every 24 hours, and if you want to track a keyword more frequently, the Rocket Boost will automate hourly tracking, for up to ten days.

 2. When you click on the + Add New Product button in the top right corner, the Track Keywords window opens.
-There you can add the product's ASIN or url, and the related list of keywords, that you want Helium 10 to track for you.
-You can type in your keywords, or cut and paste them from Cerebro, Magnet, and/or Frankenstein.
+There you can add the product's ASIN or URL, and the related list of keywords, that you want Helium 10 to track for you.
+You can type in your keywords, or cut and paste them from Cerebro, Magnet, or Frankenstein.
 You'll need to limit each line to one keyword.

-4. After pasting in the ASIN or url and the list of keywords, click on the green Start Tracking button in the lower right corner of the window.
+4. After pasting in the ASIN or URL and the list of keywords, click on the green Start Tracking button in the lower right corner of the window.

 6. When sufficient time has passed, you can click anywhere in the product box to open the tracked keyword list.

-11. Keyword Tracker generally searches the position of a word once every 24 hours.
+10. Keyword Tracker generally searches the position of a word once every 24 hours.
 If you're running an ad campaign and want more immediate data, Keyword Tracker has the Boost feature.
 When you Boost a keyword or phrase, Helium 10 extracts data every hour and graphs it for you.
 To Boost a keyword or phrase, click on the small rocket icon next to the keyword/phrase.
 When it turns from black to red, Boost is activated.

 You can also see how many keywords you have Boosted in the upper left corner of the dashboard.
 A countdown clock appears next to the red rocket to help you track the time left in your boost.
-You can turn the boost off and on again at anytime during the ten days to reset the clock back to ten days.
+You can turn the boost off and on again at any time during the ten days to reset the clock back to ten days.

 As long as you keep the product and the keyword(s) or phrase(s) in Keyword Tracker, Helium 10 collects data for you.
 If you delete the product or a keyword from the list though, you are also deleting the data.
 A warning window will appear if you click to delete a keyword or phrase.
 Once the data is deleted, it cannot be retrieved.
 Anytime you delete a product and its keywords, Helium 10 recommends that you export the data first.